 When you meet someone with Usher Syndrome the thing that strikes you most is their outlook on life and positive attitude.
-A genetic condition, it affects a person’s balance, vision and hearing.
+A genetic condition, affects a person’s balance, vision and hearing.
 With three different types of Usher Syndrome, each has its own level of sensory loss and the age at which it begins to impact the person most.

 “These differences arise because not all patients have the same gene mutation, as there are at least 11 different gene mutations that result in Usher Syndrome,” Ear Science Institute Australia Head of Cellular Research Department Associate Professor Rodney Dilley explains.